 Tarrant County’s position has been to prosecute cases where any THC is detected.
 Additionally, the First Assistant District Attorney recently stated to a local news organization that Tarrant County will prosecute possession of CBD oil not containing THC as a misdemeanor offense.
 (More on this later.)

-CBD Oil is legal by prescription in Texas for only one purpose: to treat seizures caused by intractable epilepsy.
+CBD Oil is legal under extremely limited circumstances: prescription in Texas for only one purpose: to treat seizures caused by intractable epilepsy.
 It has not been legalized in Texas recreationally for pain relief, anxiety, or depression.

 While CBD is illegal under Texas law, it is no longer illegal under federal law.
 On January 1, 2019 – with the passage of the Agricultural Improvement Act of 2018 (also known as the Farm Bill Act) – it became legal to grow or possess hemp under federal law as long as it has less than .3 percent THC.